“The only way to do great work is to love what you do.” – Steve Jobs

 "I'm happy to assist the SPS community and look forward to creating ties with everyone!"
 Jessica declared.
 And we're happy she's a member of the Instructional Support team!

 Maryellen has worked at the School of Professional Studies for more than six years in various capacities and with different teams.
 The one consistency throughout her six years at SPS has always been the people: amazing, talented, and dedicated colleagues.
 Maryellen's professional background includes marketing, content development, and client relations.
 She's designed and produced integrated campaigns for numerous industries ranging from software manufacturing to graduate-level education.
 She's also been directly responsible for creating and reorganizing customer programs and events – such as advisory councils, user groups, online communities, and microsites.
-As the Co-Manager of the Instructional Support Department, she's pleased to have the opportunity to leverage all of the best practices she's experienced throughout her career.
+As the Co-Manager of the Instructional Support Department, she's pleased to have the opportunity to leverage all of the best practices she's experienced throughout her career and apply them to a best in class service center.

 In May 2016 Maryellen graduated from the SPS MS in Negotiation and Conflict Resolution program.
 "It's a wonderful program and I highly recommend people review the different courses and consider enrolling in one or all of them", she explained.
 "I can show off my diploma, but better yet check me out in the NBC Nightly News 'Commencement 2016 Annual Salute to the Year's Graduating Class' http://nbcnews.to/1r68YN [advance to minute 3:28].
 Yes that's me representing the University!"